Calculating Shard Rewards

 Backgrounds that have at least three distinct elements such as trees, rocks, water, clouds, etc. and two of the following - foreground, middleground and background

-Sky, ground, and water do not count as elements.
+Sky, ground, and water when used as a major part of the backdrop or ground do not count as elements.

 Most backgrounds will most likely fall into this category!